viki2711/Sales_Analytics_Spark/README.txt

 Description:
-Assessment project for ZeniMax
+Assessment project for Bethesda ZeniMax

 Sample data to work with:
 * The item_data.json file provides the mapping information from the items purchased to item information.
 * The orders.txt file contains the user, item, and price information.

 Please answer the following questions based on the attached data:
     • Which user spent the most?
     • What was the most expensive item that was purchased by the user who spent the most?
     • How much did Marissa Washington Spend?
 ---------------------------------------------------
 My Approach:
 After the phone interview and in order to meet position requirements, I decided to study the basics of Apache Spark.

 For this project I wanted to use python, pyspark and pandas.
-Please make sure that all of these are installed and configures.
+Please make sure that all of these are installed and configured.
 ---------------------------------------------------

-To execute a program, run main.py and the answers will be printed out.
+To execute the program, run main.py and the answers will be printed out.

 ---------------------------------------------------
 Data processing steps: